TENANCY LAW

 It is important to ensure that your notice is made in the correct form and method so your tenancy ends as you wish.
 Book a Consultation to discuss the best procedure for giving notice to end your tenancy.

-WHAT HAPPENS IF THE TENANT DOES NOT MOVED OUT AS REQUIRED AT THE END OF A TENANCYEN CAN THE LANDLORD MAKE AN APPLICATION TO END THE TENANCY EARLY?
+WHAT HAPPENS IF THE TENANT DOES NOT MOVE OUT AS REQUIRED AT THE END OF THE TENANCY ?

 If you have a tenant that refuses to move out, Book a Consultation today to discuss your options.